 Course request and scheduling, to complete a Pathways Planner (4-year plan), tracking of progress toward a degree, for resources and referrals regarding campus or community services, to review degree audit report, to be cleared for graduation, to discuss personal issues that may be impacting academic success, for clarification on policy or procedural information, to transfer credits to Virginia Tech from another institution, to add a 2nd major or a minor, to discuss issues causing missed classes, if you begin to struggle with a particular class or feel you are not being successful, for academic warning/probation/suspension advising, and more!
 The better informed your advisor is regarding your individual needs or situation, the more they are able to aid in your academic success.

 The VCD / Graphic Design program is notable for its practical and applied approach to design pedagogy.
 Majors in Graphic Design develop conceptual abilities, problem-solving skills and technical know-how required by a fast-paced, competitive field.
 Graphic Design demands individual creativity, teamwork skills, and adaptability to changing markets and technologies.

-The Visual Communication Design program at Virginia Tech prepares students for the job market with practical experience and a full, professionally reviewed portfolio.
+The Graphic Design program at Virginia Tech prepares students for the job market with practical experience and a full, professionally reviewed portfolio.
 Graduates of the program may find themselves working in print design, packaging design, and interaction design.

 Internal transfer students (students currently attending Virginia Tech) should contact the School of Visual Arts to discuss options and to be included on our waiting list (“Intend to Major List”).
 Our BFA programs are restricted majors and there is a waiting list for enrollment.
 The art history major is not restricted.